axibase/atsd/search/README.md

 The search index is continuously refreshed on schedule and as such it may not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.

-The frequency of incremental refreshes can be controlled with the `search.indexing.incremental.schedule` setting.
+The interval between the incremental refreshes can be controlled with the `search.indexing.incremental.interval` setting.
 Each refresh operation takes up to 10 seconds.

 The frequency of rebuild tasks can be controlled with the `search.indexing.full.schedule` setting.
 The full rebuild takes up to 10 minutes.